starsy/ANR-Lightroom-Plugin/README.md

 Installation
 ---------
 1. Check out or download this plugin
-2. Extract the downloaded zip/tgz file into some folder on your harddrive
+2. Extract the downloaded zip/tgz file into some folder on your hard drive
 3. In Adobe Lightroom, File menu -> Plugin Manager > Add -> Select [extract folder]\AutoNoiseReduction.lrdevplugin -> Done

 Usage
 ---------
 1. Select the photos you want to adjust NR levels in "Library" or "Develop" modules
 2. File menu -> Plugin Extras -> Auto Noise Reduction
 3. Or in "Library" module, Library menu -> Plugin Extras -> Auto Noise Reduction

 License
 ---------